kovidgoyal/calibre/manual/faq.rst

     be up to the latest, I encourage you to run from source, which makes updating trivial.
 Instructions are :ref:`available here <develop>`.

+  * There are third party automatic updaters for calibre made by calibre users in the `calibre forum <http://www.mobileread.com/forums/forumdisplay.php?f=238>`_.

 How is calibre licensed?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 calibre is licensed under the GNU General Public License v3 (an open source license).
 This means that you are free to redistribute calibre as long as you make the source code available.
 So if you want to put calibre on a CD with your product, you must also put the calibre source code on the CD.
 The source code is available `for download <http://download.calibre-ebook.com>`_.
 You are free to use the results of conversions from calibre however you want.
 You cannot use either code or libraries from calibre in your software without making your software open source.
 For details, see `The GNU GPL v3 <http://www.gnu.org/licenses/gpl.html>`_.